EastsidePreparatorySchool/epschedule/README.md

 ## Running EPSchedule locally

 EPSchedule is designed to be *extremely* easy to get running locally - all you need are `git`, Python 3.7+, and `pip`.
+Requirements.txt is out of date - please email ajosan25@eastsideprep.org if you need this file.
 To set it up, just run:

 ```
 git clone https://github.com/guberti/epschedule.git